-5.17.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
-The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2023:

-• Content - being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism)

-- Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams

-5.17.2 Manor Park Primary School understand that the above can take place on a student's phone or smart device (including smart watches) whilst at school or elsewhere.
+- 5.17.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
+The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2024: - Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.17.2 Manor Park Primary School understand that the above can take place on a student's phone or smart device (including smart watches) whilst at school or elsewhere.
 Manor Park Primary School have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology.
-See Manor Park Primary School's Positive Behaviour Policy, Anti-bullying Policy, Tackling Extremism and Radicalisation Policy, Online Safety Policy, Digital Recording Policy, Mobile Phones and Use of Social Media Policy.
-Details of these policies can be found in Appendix A. Online safety lessons take place as part of Manor Park Primary School's PSHE curriculum.

-5.17.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
+See Manor Park Primary School's Relationships & Behaviour Policy, Anti-bullying Policy, Tackling Extremism and Radicalisation Policy, Online Safety Policy, Digital Recording Policy, Mobile Phones and Use of Social Media Policy.
+Details of these policies can be found in Appendix A. Online safety lessons take place as part of Manor Park Primary School's PSHE curriculum. - 5.17.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
 The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns.
-The school uses Impero to monitor and filter content for both staff and students.
-The DSL and DDSLs are alerted by email and this is then investigated and logged on CPOMS if appropriate.
-The filtering and monitoring will be regularly reviewed.
+The school uses Senso to monitor and filter content for both staff and students.
+The DSL, DDSLs and IT Manager are alerted by email when a violation is detected, and this is then investigated with the outcome logged on Senso.
+Following a violation, the incident will either be marked as resolved or any of the following actions may be taken: log on CPOMS, parents informed, children spoken to and supported, staff spoken to, staff low level concern log, staff LADO referral.
+The filtering and monitoring system is audited and reviewed regularly.